derek-0000/react-starter-challenges/README.md

 2. Make a `Card` component that Shows/Hides content when clicking a button that is part of the card.
 Also, map through an array of objects to display a list of `Card` components.
 Replace `Buy` button to `Details` when clocking details we want to see a brief description of the item and it's price.

-_Note: Style is not our priority.
-We want the card to be functional and to adhere to all of the requirements.
-Then we can style our components and list._

 ![image](https://github.com/derek-0000/react-starter-challenges/assets/81263819/716ce891-8358-43fe-926e-67cbf7879c4a)

 <details>